Are you a storyteller living in the Northern Territory? Or a storyteller with a legacy connection to the Territory?

 What are we looking for?

-Borderlands acknowledges that not all storytelling traditions are written traditions, and therefore we are seeking creative texts, visual, photographic, audio and video submissions from Northern Territory writers and storytellers (and those with a legacy connection to the Northern Territory), including:
+Borderlands acknowledges that not all storytelling traditions are written traditions, and therefore we are seeking creative texts, visual and photographic submissions from Northern Territory writers and storytellers (and those with a legacy connection to the Northern Territory), including:

 - Short stories